 When deciding how to decorate your small living room, you might not know that small pieces of artwork can actually make your room look smaller.
 Architectural Digest recommended choosing large-scale art to create a focal point in the room.
 "An oversize painting or photograph will command attention and set the tone in a small space.
 Try a black-and-white photo in a minimalist space or add color with a vibrant abstract piece."

-If you don't know anything about art and you don't have any original pieces, that's OK.
+If you don't know anything about art and you don't have any original pieces, that's okay.
 You can actually get some pretty rad stuff at places like Target and on Amazon.
-For example, this Orlco Art Hand-Painted Abstract Lion Painting from Amazon is priced right and can give a space dressed in light tones a pop of color.
+For example, this Kimberley Dhollander Dreamy Houses Art Print is priced right and can give a space dressed in light tones a pop of color.
 Alternatively, you can create a curated gallery wall of several photos and paintings.
 My roommate is the master of doing this in our apartment, and it looks amazing.

 "Nothing adds personality and color quite like a gallery wall.
 Display a collection of art, photographs, or add wall hangings and other ephemera," Architectural Digest suggested.
 "Opt for simple, cohesive frames or bring in an array of ornate variations to mix things up."

 When considering table-top vases and accents, bigger is also better.
-Sabrina Soto, one of Target's Home Style Experts, told Women's Day that in a small living room each piece should be larger than a cantaloupe because small knick-knacks can create a feeling of clutter.
+Sabrina Soto, one of Target's Home Style Experts, told Women's Day that in a small living room, each piece should be larger than a cantaloupe because small knick-knacks can create a feeling of clutter.
 This is definitely not the vibe you want to cultivate in your small living room.
 "Decorative accents that are smaller than a cantaloupe cramp a room," Soto explained.
-When choosing decorative objects, make sure they're large enough to appear sleek and expansive, like this Decorative Hand Crafted 3 Piece Table Vase Set from Wayfair.
+When choosing decorative objects, make sure they're large enough to appear expansive, like this Aged Ceramic Vase from Terrain.

 If you think about it, this seems pretty obvious.
 Have you ever walked into the home of someone who has eleventy-million figurines on every available surface?
 Even in a large living room this can create a feeling of claustrophobia.
 Be super selective about your accent decorations so you can avoid that creepy porcelain doll-collection look.